SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 disaster in many ways, but one of those ways is COVID-19 transmission.

 So what can we do about it?
 Several things:
 - __Stay home, or work remotely if you can.__  Not everybody can do this, but if you can, you should.
+Think of it as your civic duty.
-- __Get a flu shot!__  At this point, I have exactly _zero_ patience left to listen to anybody whine about their "skepticism" about vaccines.
-You don't want to present at your local ER this winter as yet another febrile person with headache, aches &amp; pains, and a cough.
+- __Get a flu shot!__  At this point, I have exactly _zero_ patience left to listen to anybody whine about their "skepticism" of vaccines.
+You don't want to present at your local ER this winter as yet another febrile patient with headache, aches &amp; pains, and a cough.
 You really don't: you'll be using up resources that a real COVID-19 patient needs, _just to stay alive_.
 So get a flu shot, and get out of their way.
 It's covered by all reasonable insurance and Medicare.
 Even if not covered, it's like \$20 at your local drugstore.
+You got this.
+Just do it.
 - __Lay in some extra food &amp; prescription medications if you need them.__  In case of another lockdown or &mdash; Heaven forbid &mdash; civil unrest, you'll be glad you don't have to go out.
 A bit of home preparedness now will let you relax a bit in the coming weeks.
 - __Vote, dammit!__  Look, it really matters that you vote.
 You already know my opinion, but really: you can't possibly be _undecided_, can you?
-If you're a lifelong Republican now awakening to the damage accrued since Reagan... well, get over it and vote that sort of thing out of office at every level.
+Even if you're a lifelong Republican just now awakening to the damage accrued since Reagan... well, get over it and vote that sort of thing out of office at every level.
+As someone who grew up Republican, I promise
+  you: it doesn't hurt.

 ---